Key Points

 Pomeranian

 The Pom, as it’s affectionately known, is a feisty companion with the fluffy coat of related spitz breeds.
-They’re one of the best dogs for traveling about town, as they’re easy to pick up and plop into a carrier.
+They’re one of the best dogs for traveling around town, as they’re easy to pick up and plop into a carrier.

 Though a tiny toy breed, the Pomeranian is no shrinking violet.
 These little guard dogs like to work hard, play hard, and bark a lot at your neighbors.
 All that personality can be a lot of fun.
 Add in that expressive face and mountains of fluff, and you’ve got yourself a great companion.